 Codes Courses Synopsis EEE350/3 Control Systems The purpose of this course is to expose the students to transfer functions and mathematical model of physical systems.
 In addition, students will be exposed to knowledge on dynamics of open- and closed-loop systems in time and frequency domain, analysis techniques and feedback properties.
 EEE354/3 Digital Control System This course teaches techniques to analyze and design of digital control systems.
 EEE382/3 Probability & Engineering Statistics This course reviews the topics on probability, discrete, continuous and bivariate probability distributions, confidence interval and hypothesis for mean and the difference between two population means, simple and multiple linear regressions, non-linear regression and non-parametric statistics.
 EEK361/3 Power Electronics This course is offered to provide sound knowledge on the power electronics circuits and devices.
-The course explains in details the ideal and practical characteristics of the power diode, thyristor and transistors.
+The course explains in detail the ideal and practical characteristics of the power diode, thyristor and transistors.
 Power electronics circuits such as controlled and uncontrolled rectifier, dc-dc converter and ac voltage controller will be covered.
 Practical design consideration for power electronics circuits such as current and voltage protection and thermal protection will also be explained.
 EEM323/3 Instrumentation and Measurement Systems This course reviews the topics on measuring devices, data acquisition and interfacing.
-EEM343/3 Robotics Overview of robots.
-Robot kinematics and dynamics.
-Control and sensing systems, robot vision.
-Programming and interfacing.
-Basics of robot design and robot test.
-Applications of robots.
+EEM343/3 Robotics Overview of robots and specifically, industrial robotic arm.
+Robot kinematics and dynamics covering the forward and inverse approaches, and Jacobian Matrices.
+Trajectory Planning and General Control and Sensing modules used by Industrial Robotic Arm.
 EEM344/2 Mechatronic Laboratory II Students will conduct experiments in the laboratory as follows: 1.
 Mechatronic Laboratory (Experiments on sensors, actuators and signal conditioning) 2.
-Power Laboratory (experiments on direct current motor and alternating current motor) Thermofluids Laboratory (Experiments on fluid mechanics) EEM348/4 Principles of Intelligent Systems This course involves three main areas which are Knowledge-based Systems (KBS) and Fuzzy Systems, Artificial Neural Network and Evolutionary Computation.
+Power Laboratory (experiments on direct current motor and alternating current motor) 3.
+Thermofluids Laboratory (Experiments on fluid mechanics) EEM348/4 Principles of Intelligent Systems This course involves three main areas which are Knowledge-based Systems (KBS) and Fuzzy Systems, Artificial Neural Network and Evolutionary Computation.
 EEM353/3 Mechanical Engineering Design Students are exposed to design, analysis and selection of mechanical subsystem and element such as mechanical linkages, cam, gear, bearing, power transmission component and lubrication.
 Students are exposed to design activities, processes and techniques of simple industrial machinery or product.
 EEM354/4 Manufacturing Management and Technology The coverage of this course starts with some general topics regarding manufacturing such as what manufacturing is and what processes and systems are used to accomplish it.
 This course then covers special processes that are used in manufacturing as well as the manufacturing support systems for planning and controlling production operations.
 EEM355/3 Mechatronic System This course reviews the topics on basic mechatronic system and drive system.

 EEL303/5 Industrial Training Industrial attachments give early exposure for students on the life as engineers according to their chosen disciplines.
 The course primary mission is to allow the students to apply what they learned in the university as well as to gain knowledge on new and upcoming technologies.
 EUP222/3 Engineer in Society This course provides an introduction to the fundamental principles on project and financial management, ethics and laws related to environment and Occupational Safety and Health Act (OSHA), professional practice as well as the 10 commandments of project management.
-Problem solving through success or failure of actual case studies are reviewed Tanure of actual case studies are reviewed
+Problem solving through success or failure of actual case studies are reviewed